dionkb/prework-study-guide/README.md

 ## Usage

 This webpage can be used to review notes on the four topics (HTML, CSS, Git, and Javascript) that were covered in the prework.
-Bring up the ChromeDevTool console by clicking Ctrl+I, or right clicking the page and selecting "Inspect".
+Bring up the ChromeDevTool console by clicking Ctrl+Shift+I, or right clicking the page and selecting "Inspect".
 On the newly opened dock, go to the "console" tab.
 You can use this simple function for suggestions on where to start first.

 ## Credits